zenml-io/zenml/examples/kubeflow_pipelines_orchestration/README.md

 ### 🥞 Let's cook up a Local Kubeflow stack recipe

-To allow users to test out their pipelines locally without having to cloud resources, we have created a stack recipe that spins up a local Kubernetes cluster using K3D and installs Kubeflow Pipelines and other tools on it.
+To Run the pipeline on a local Kubeflow Pipelines deployment, you can use the ZenML Stack recipes to spin up a local Kubernetes cluster and install Kubeflow Pipelines on it.
 The stack recipe is called `k3d-modular` and is available in the ZenML [stack recipe repository](https://github.com/zenml-io/mlops-stacks/tree/main/k3d-modular).
-The recipe is modular, meaning that it can be configured to use different orchestrators, Model Deployers, and other tools.
-By default, it uses the following tools:
+The recipe is modular, meaning that you can configured it to use different orchestrators, Model Deployers, and other tools.
+By default, the recipe will install the following tools:

 * The **Minio Artifact Store** as a remote alternative to the local file system for storing artifacts, the Minio server is deployed as a Kubernetes pod.